 Are Olives Good for Parrots?

-Olives contain a surprisingly high amount of calcium.
-Because parrots can’t digest lactose, they can’t get calcium through dairy products, so they must eat a wide range of calcium-rich fruits and vegetables instead.
+Olives are high in calcium.
+Because parrots can’t digest lactose efficiently, they can’t get calcium through dairy products, so they must eat a wide range of calcium-rich foods instead.

 Calcium prevents seizures and muscle contractions.
-It can also help prevent heart disorders, repetitive behaviors, and stress.
-According to Vin, African grey parrots are prone to calcium deficiencies, so they need more calcium than most.
+It can also prevent heart disorders, repetitive behaviors, and stress.
+According to Vin, African grey parrots are prone to calcium deficiencies, so they need more calcium than other birds.

-Olives are a good source of fiber, which keeps the digestive system running efficiently by forcing the gut to work harder.
-This encourages healthy stools and good digestion while keeping parrots feeling fuller for longer.
+Olives are a good source of fiber, which keeps the digestive system moving efficiently by forcing the gut to work harder.
+This encourages healthy stools and digestion while keeping parrots feeling fuller for longer.

 - Protects cell membranes